Design Guide

 What is an end cap locker?

 End cap lockers are installed at the end of a row of workstations, serving as both a space divider and personal storage unit.
 They commonly include mail slots, hidden trash and recycle bins, and drawer bases that replace low-level lockers.
-They're one of the most space-efficient configurations in open-plan offices — maximum storage capacity, zero additional floor area required.
+Maximum storage capacity, zero additional floor area required.

 What is an island locker?

-Island lockers are freestanding units positioned in the center of open space, typically with a countertop surface for collaboration.
-They feature 360° design (every face is visible and finished), can include integrated seating, power access, writable surfaces, and recycle bins — turning a storage unit into a multifunctional workplace hub.
+Island lockers are freestanding units positioned in the center of open space, typically with a countertop for collaboration.
+They feature 360° design (every face is finished), can include integrated seating, power access, writable surfaces, and recycle bins — turning a storage unit into a multifunctional workplace hub.

 Can office lockers be built into walls?